fdrmrc/fictitious_domain_AL_preconditioners/README.md

 This repository contains application codes demonstrating *Augmented-Lagrangian*-based preconditioners for Fictitious Domain-type solvers.
 They are based on the [deal.II library](https://www.dealii.org).
 All problems are meant to run both in 2D and 3D.

-The associated preprint can be found online on arXiv.
-[TODO: add it]
+The associated preprint can be found online on [arXiv](https://arxiv.org/abs/2504.11339).